willswats/react-pomodoro/README.md

 # React Pomodoro <!-- omit in toc -->

-A pomodoro timer built with React and TypeScript.
+A pomodoro timer built with React and React Redux.

 ## Table of Content <!-- omit in toc -->